Key Points:

 9. Reseller

-In a similar vein to a ‘flipper’, you can also simply go on the search for lightly used items, such as clothing, accessories, or furniture, to resell online.
-You can also start by simply selling anything already in your possession that you no longer need or use but might still earn you a few extra dollars.
-You can list your items on traditional online websites such as Ebay and Trade Me, but social media platforms such as Facebook Marketplace and Instagram are also becoming popular places to list items for sale.
-Just beware that in-person pick-ups come with their own potential dangers that you may want to take into consideration when selling an item online.
+In a similar vein to being a flipper, you can also simply go on the search for lightly used items – such as clothing, accessories, or furniture – to resell online.
+You could start by selling anything already in your possession that you no longer need or use.
+You can list your items on traditional online websites such as Trade Me, but social media platforms such as Facebook Marketplace and Instagram are also becoming popular places to list items for sale.
+Just be aware that in-person pick-ups come with potential dangers that you may want to consider before selling items online.

 10. Rent your wardrobe

 Through platforms like YouTube, Twitch and its competitors, you may be able to earn money by live streaming or uploading videos.
-From funny animals, gaming, how-to guides and or hobby videos, you can stream or upload whatever you’re interested in.
+You can stream or upload content about whatever you’re interested in.
 Fashion, beauty, gaming, travel and lifestyle are popular categories you could focus on.
 The income from streaming generally comes from fees paid by subscribers to your channel, advertising revenue from the platforms, donations from fans or from merchandise sales related to your content.
 And if you gain enough of a following, companies may also reach out to work with you and offer a sponsorship.

 12. Freelance writer

 If you have a flair for words, you may be able to make some cash by writing for websites, blogs or other publications as a freelancer.
-What you may be able to earn from this can vary significantly, with some writers charging per word and others per article.
+Possible earnings vary significantly: some writers charge per word, others per article.
 If you have specialist knowledge or experience within a particular niche, you may be able to command a higher price for your work.
 Platforms such as Upwork, Jora and even LinkedIn can be useful in sourcing writing gigs.

 13. Gardner

 If you don’t mind getting your hands dirty and the outdoors, you could try gardening as a side gig.
-As a gardener, you could offer services such as mowing, hedge trimming, weeding or even landscaping if you have a skill for design.
-Airtasker is a popular platform for advertising gardening services, but you could also advertise through pamphlets or notices on local community boards at the library, supermarket or social media.
+As a gardener, you could offer services such as mowing, hedge trimming, weeding or even landscaping, if you have a skill for design.
+Airtasker is a popular platform for advertising gardening services, but you could also advertise through pamphlets or notices on local community boards, such as those found at libraries and supermarkets, or via social media.

 14. Urban farmer